-Cons: With the popularity of the platform and ease of learning basic PHP, there are a higher percentage of poor to average developers on the market which makes finding good ones that much harder.
+Cons: With the popularity of the language and ease of learning basic PHP, the barriers to entry for a developer are very low.
+Therefore, there are a higher percentage of poor to average developers on the market which makes finding good ones that much harder.
 There is also a lot of fragmentation due to the amount of frameworks.

 .net / asp.net / C# — Popular with fans of Microsoft

 Pros: .net is easy to learn if you have experience of visual basic and working in a Microsoft environment.
 There is a good pool of developers available. .net has a reputation for great documentation.
 C# is a well respected language.

 Cons: .net is being seen as a passé framework with many developers moving on, therefore the pool of available development talent is shrinking.
 Not popular with developers who don’t like anything Microsoft.
 In addition, many developers hate the Microsoft stack which may be unfair but creates a large divide between users.

 Python — structured and mature, python has been around since the internet was still in nappies